esphome/esphome-docs/components/lvgl.rst

 - ``montserrat_46``: 46px font
 - ``montserrat_48``: 48px font

-You can display the embedded symbols easily on supported widgets using the ``symbol`` configuration option:
+You can display the embedded symbols among the text by their codepoint address (the hexadecimal value in grey below, preceeded by ``\u``, eg. ``\uF00C``) or more easily on supported widgets using the ``symbol`` configuration option:

 .. figure:: /components/images/lvgl_symbols.png
     :align: center

 .. note::

-    The ``text_font`` parameter influences the size of ``symbol``, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.
+    The ``text_font`` parameter influences the size of ``symbol`` configuration option, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.

 In addition to the above, the following special fonts are available from LVGL as built-in: